-Now we’ve to tell SharePoint that for this document library use the newly define content type.
-To do this we need to apply following changes:
+Now we’ve to tell SharePoint that for this document library use the newly defined content type.
+To do this we need to apply the following changes:

 Step 1: Go to Site Settings and under Site Administration select Site Libraries and List to get to the list of available libraries.